-Here are some tips on how to approach this sticky (sorry couldn’t help it) subject.
+Here are some tips on how to approach this potentially sticky (pun-intended) subject.

 What’s the right age?

 Your conversation, tone, and word choice will depend largely on the age of the child you are speaking to.
 Your 6-year-old is not going to understand as much as your 14-year-old.

 In addition, if you are co-parenting, you should get on the same page about when and how to broach the subject and at what age is appropriate to begin the “sex talk” that includes masturbation.
 Most children play with their genitals, so a discussion on masturbation can start early if you so choose.
 It’s a personal choice.
 Consider an age-by-age guide to what to discuss with your kids.

 It’s not one big talk.

 Education is a lifelong journey.
 Yet, when it comes to “sex talk” with children, there is a cultural representation that there’s “one, big conversation.”

 Try to remember that this masturbation conversation (and sex talks in general) is an on-going process, not a one-time event.
 You’ll likely need to revisit the conversation as they mature.

 Masturbation involves a variety of sensations and types of touch.
 Don’t ignore the idea that masturbation is a form of self-exploration.
 To this end, try to use correct anatomical terms for genitals and other body parts.
 This not only sets up your kids for the best type of sex education, but it also helps remove stigma and shame from the conversation.

 Truth and science have power.
 While you might be tempted to use pet names or euphemism instead of penis, vagina, vulva, etc, in the long run, anatomical names are more useful.
 There are many reasons that using correct terminology is important when talking to children about masturbation.